tobiayinmiro23/next-todo/README.md

 # next-todo

-A news website built with react, typescript, vite, tailwind, typescript, shadcn and newsdata.io API.
+A news website built with next, typescript, vite, tailwind and typescript.

 ## 🚀 Features